Looong01/pyg-rocm-build/README.md

 # Update
 1. Upgrade all the PYG libraries to the newest versions.
-2. Remove Python 3.8 support, because PyTorch 2.6 does not support it.
+2. ~~Remove Python 3.8 support, because PyTorch 2.6 does not support it.~~ Old update
-3. Add Python 3.13 support.
+3. ~~Add Python 3.13 support.~~ Old update
-4. Support ROCm 6.2.4.
+4. Support ROCm 6.3.4.
 5. ~~The Python 3.8 version of these wheels built by PyTorch 2.5 building with ROCm 6.1, because ROCm-6.2-build PyTorch doesn't support Python 3.8 in the future.~~ Old update

 # How to use